The Medallion: Plot

-In the morgue, Watson grieves over Eddie's body and prepares to say his last words, when Eddie suddenly appears beside him.
-Eddie realizes Jai used the medallion to resurrect him, and his former body vanishes into dust.
-Jai splits the medallion into its two-halves, giving one of them to Eddie.
+In the morgue, Watson grieves over Eddie's body and prepares to say his last words, but Eddie appears beside him.
+Eddie finds out that Jai used the medallion to bring him back to life, and his former body vanishes into dust.
+Jai splits the medallion into its two halves, giving one of them to Eddie.
 Snakehead's men appear in the hospital to recapture Jai, and during the fight, Eddie discovers the medallion has also granted him superhuman strength and immortality.

 Nicole looks after Jai, but he is captured again by Snakehead.
-At his castle hideout, Snakehead forces Jai to activate the medallion so he can gain its power, but with only one half of it, Snakehead only gains superhuman strength and remains mortal.
+At his castle hideout, Snakehead forces Jai to activate the medallion so he can gain its power with only one-half of it; Snakehead only gains superhuman strength and remains mortal.
 To steal the other half, Snakehead and his men attack Watson's family.
-Watson's Chinese wife reveals herself to be a police operative like him, much to Watson's surprise as he kept his job secret from his family.
-Together they fight off the attack from Snakehead's men.
+Watson's Chinese wife reveals herself to be a police operative like him, much to Watson's surprise, as he kept his job secret from his family.
+Together, they fight off the attack from Snakehead's men.

 Eddie, Watson, and Nicole learn the location of Snakehead's castle lair and go to finish him once and for all.
-The operation runs smoothly at first, but Snakehead kills Nicole and becomes immortal.
-He and Eddie engage in a vicious fight until Eddie uses the medallion to take away the life it gave, which leads to the serpent and fish from the medallion appearing and taking Snakehead, which traps him in the medallion.
-Jai allows Eddie to use the medallion to resurrect Nicole, who also gains super-strength and immortality.
-The two then run at superhuman speed into the distance as Jai enters another dimension through a portal, frightening Watson.
+The operation runs smoothly, but Snakehead kills Nicole and becomes immortal.
+He and Eddie engage in a vicious fight until Eddie uses the medallion to take away the life it gave, leading to the serpent and fish from the medallion appearing and bringing Snakehead, which traps him in the medallion.
+Jai allows Eddie to use the medallion to resurrect Nicole, who gains super-strength and immortality.
+The two then run in superhuman speed into the distance as Jai enters another dimension through a portal, scaring Watson.